Dynamics of Majorana zero modes across hybrid Kitaev chain: Model

 \subsection{Probability Distribution of MZMs}

-To investigate the spatial structure of MZMs in the hybrid Kitaev chain, we first consider the decoupled limit with interface coupling set to $J_h = 0$.
+To investigate the spatial structure of MZMs in the hybrid Kitaev chain, we first consider the decoupled limit with interface coupling set to $J_h = 0$ (suppressed hopping).
 In this configuration, both segments of the chain remain independent.
-The NN segment hosts MZMs strictly localized at its edges [Fig.~\ref{MZMs}(a)].
-The LR segment support MDMs, depending on the decay exponent $\alpha$, but the primary focus here is on the zero-energy modes.
-For this purpose, we switch the Hamiltonian configuration, i.e. left side of the chain have LR segment and right side chain which has NN segment relocates the MZMs to the edges [Fig.~\ref{MZMs}(b)], reflecting a switching of the system’s topological character.
+The left segment have NN Kitaev chain, they hosts MZMs strictly localized at its edges [Fig.~\ref{MZMs}(a)].
+The right segment have LR Kitaev chain, that support MDMs, depending on the decay exponent $\alpha$, but the primary focus here is on the zero-energy modes.
+For this purpose, we switch the Hamiltonian configuration, i.e. left segment of the hybrid chain have LR interaction and right segment of hybrid chain which has NN interaction, in the decoupled limit, the MZMs relocates to the edges of right segment [Fig.~\ref{MZMs}(b)], reflecting a switching of the system’s topological character.
 This setup serves as a reference switch state to study MZMs transport from the left segment to the right segment of the chain, if driven purely by topological changes.

-In the limit of $J_h\rightarrow 0$ (suppressed hopping), the hybrid Kitaev chain effectively behaves as two independent chains.
-The hybrid chain in their topological regions hosts four zero-energy modes: two conventional MZMs localized at the ends of the NN segment and two additional modes emerging from the LR segment, with LR exponent $\alpha>1.0$.
+In the limit of $J_h\rightarrow 0$, the hybrid Kitaev chain effectively behaves as two independent chains.
+The hybrid chain in their topological regions hosts four zero-energy modes: two conventional MZMs localized at the edges of the NN Kitaev chain segment and two additional modes emerging from the LR Kitaev chain segment, with LR exponent $\alpha>1.0$.
 Here, finite-energy MDMs collapse to true zero-energy modes.
-In contrast, for strong LR interactions ($\alpha < 1.0$), the LR segment supports two finite-energy MDMs, and only the two MZMs remain at the ends of the NN segment.
+In contrast, for strong LR interactions ($\alpha < 1.0$), the LR Kitaev chain segment supports two finite-energy MDMs, and only the two MZMs remain at the edges of the left segment.

 This analysis demonstrates that the energy spectrum, and spatial localization of MZMs in the hybrid Kitaev chain can be continuously tuned by varying the LR exponent and interface coupling strength.
-The interplay between NN and LR interactions provides a rich topological landscape, where MZMs can be transported, hybridized, or fully delocalized, highlighting the controllable nature of edge states in hybrid topological systems.
+The interplay between NN and LR interactions provides a rich topological landscape, where MZMs can be transported, hybridized, or fully localized, highlighting the controllable nature of edge states in hybrid topological systems.